 • Commitment to meeting with the team at least four times throughout the project’s development

-• one meeting must be prior to the final presentation (for shortlisted teams)
+• One meeting must be prior to the final presentation (for shortlisted teams)

-• Advisors will be sent an email after your proposal has been submitted requiring their confirmation to serve as your team’s advisor.
+Advisors will be sent an email after your proposal has been submitted requiring their confirmation to serve as your team’s advisor.

-Project Management Plan
+• Project Management Plan

 2. Create a pitch, sell a prototype.

-Each of the 10 shortlisted teams will receive a budget of up to $1,000 allocated to their presentation costs.
+Each of the shortlisted teams will receive a budget of up to $500 allocated to their presentation costs.

-Presentation logistics:
+Presentation Logistics:

 • All team members must be present

-• Arrive 15 minutes prior to presentation
+• Arrive 15 minutes prior to presentation (10 minute transitions between projects)

 • Up to 15 minutes to present, 15 minutes for questions